 - unusual weight loss or weight gain

-Before a person can enter drug abuse treatment centers, they must first be diagnosed with a drug addiction.
+Before a person can enter drug abuse treatment centers, they must first be diagnosed with a substance abuse addiction.
 This can be done by a general doctor or an addiction specialist, such as a licensed counselor or psychologist.
-After undergoing a physical examination, a person will then answer questions about their drug use.
+After undergoing a physical examination or a verbal evaluation, a person will then answer questions about their drug use.
 The physical examination and the answers to the questions will be used to help a doctor make a diagnosis.

 1. Select a treatment program.

-Getting a person into treatment centers when they are ready to address drug abuse is crucial.
+Getting a person into treatment centers when they are ready to address their drug abuse, is crucial.
 Once they are ready to enter treatment, they can meet with an addiction treatment therapist for an assessment.
-But you probably need to do some ground work (research) first.
-Depending on a person’s individual situation, their addiction treatment plan might include inpatient or intensive outpatient treatment, followed by a stay in a halfway house.
+But you probably need to do some groundwork (research) first.
+Depending on a person’s situation, their addiction treatment plan might include inpatient or intensive outpatient treatment, followed by a stay in a halfway house.
 Recovering drug abusers can also expect to go to outpatient meetings for months or years after they complete their initial treatment.

 2. Plan an intervention.

 Unfortunately, many drug addicts may be in denial about having a problem.
-In this case, they are unwilling to admit to themselves or others that they are addicted to drugs at all, and most likely believe that they can stop whenever they want.
-This typically isn’t the case, and they usually need to be convinced to go into drug rehab.
+In this case, they are unwilling to admit to themselves or others that they are addicted to drugs at all, and most likely believe they can stop whenever they want.
+This typically isn’t the case, and they usually need to be convinced to go into a drug rehab.
 This is when a planned and supervised intervention can help.
-During an intervention, a drug abusers loved ones gather together and confront them about how their drug abuse affects everyone around them.
+During an intervention for the individual who is struggling, loved ones gather together and confront them about how their drug abuse affects everyone around them.
 Speak with an addiction treatment center or a professional interventionist for more information on interventions, and how an intervention can help to save your loved one.

 Help for drug abuse questions

 Helping a loved one take the steps to overcome a drug abuse problem can be confusing, frustrating, and heartbreaking.
 Keep in mind that you’re not alone – we’re here to help you and your loved one every step of the way.
-So, please feel free to leave your concerns and questions about help for drug abuse in the comments section below, and we’ll get back to you as soon as we can.
+If you or a loved one are struggling with substance abuse, reach out us at (855) 448-3588.
+We can help.